 There is no such thing as the “perfect family”; to some extent, all families experience some degree of dysfunction.
-Unfortunately, when one or two elderly parents need an increasing level of care, dysfunction that had been buried for years often rises to the surface and creates problems among siblings and other family members.
+Unfortunately, when one or two elderly parents need an increasing level of care, dysfunction that had been buried for years often rises to the surface and creates problems among siblings and other family members, including disagreements about elderly care.
 To deal appropriately with the challenges of arranging for senior in-home care, it’s necessary for families to set aside past differences and to speak honestly about present-day challenges.

 Discuss the Challenges Openly